acumos/system-integration/z2a/INSTALL.md

 cd ~/src/system-integration
 ```

-Next, we will inspect the contents of the directory structure that was just created by the 'git clone' command above.
+Next, we will inspect the contents of the directory structure that was just created by the `git clone` command above.

 ```bash
 $ ls -l